xcibe95x/vanadium-desktop/README.md

 In descending order of significance (i.e. most important objective first):

-1. **ungoogled-chromium is Google Chromium, sans dependency on Google web services**.
+1. **Vanadium x ungoogled fuses GrapheneOS' Vanadium hardening with Chromium while stripping reliance on Google web services.**
-2. **ungoogled-chromium retains the default Chromium experience as closely as possible**.
-Unlike other Chromium forks that have their own visions of a web browser, ungoogled-chromium is essentially a drop-in replacement for Chromium.
+2. **The goal is to preserve the familiar Chromium desktop experience while shipping Vanadium's security posture and ungoogled's privacy defaults.**
-3. **ungoogled-chromium features tweaks to enhance privacy, control, and transparency**.
-However, almost all of these features must be manually activated or enabled.
-For more details, see [Feature Overview](#feature-overview).
+3. **We surface privacy, control, and transparency tweaks from both projects, leaving power users in charge of which hardened options to enable.** For more details, see [Feature Overview](#feature-overview).

 In scenarios where the objectives conflict, the objective of higher significance should take precedence.